StarlightSearch/EmbedAnything/docs/blog/posts/Smolagent.md

 ---
 draft: false
-date: 2024-12-31
+date: 2025-01-25
 authors:
  - sonam
  - akshay
-slug: colpali-vision-rag
+slug: smolagent
-title: Optimize VLM Tokens with EmbedAnything x ColPali
+title: SmolAgentXEmbedAnything
 ---
 When working with domain-specific queries, we often struggle with the challenge of balancing in-domain and out-of-domain requests.
 But not anymore!
 With **embedanything**, you can leverage fine-tuned, domain-focused models while **smolagent** takes the lead in smart decision-making.
 Whether you're handling queries from different domains or need to combine their insights seamlessly, smolagent ensures smooth collaboration, merging responses for a unified, accurate answer.